-2.3 Oracle Machine Learning for SQL in Oracle Exadata
+2.3 Data Mining in Oracle Exadata

-Understand how complex scoring and algorithmic processing is done using Oracle Exadata.
+Understand scoring in Oracle Exadata.

-Scoring refers to the process of applying a OML4SQL model to data to generate predictions.
+Scoring refers to the process of applying a data mining model to data to generate predictions.
 The scoring process may require significant system resources.
 Vast amounts of data may be involved, and algorithmic processing may be very complex.

-With OML4SQL, scoring can be off-loaded to intelligent Oracle Exadata Storage Servers where processing is extremely performant.
+With Oracle Data Mining, scoring can be off-loaded to intelligent Oracle Exadata Storage Servers where processing is extremely performant.